igorski/zCanvas/README.md

 project should inherit its prototype from the zSprite-"class".
 You'll find you'll only have to override two methods for custom drawable logic and its visual rendering.

+zCanvas will provide an API that takes care of all animation and update logic you'd associate with, for instance, a game loop.
+However, the rendering logic (i.e. the "drawing" of the visual content) can be as low level as you'd like, by drawing straight onto the <canvas> using the browsers CanvasRenderingContext2D-API.

 zCanvas has been written in vanilla JavaScript and thus works independent from (and should work with) any other JavaScript framework.